ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

 > As a user, I want to be able to quickly and easily start the race.

 - #### Acceptance Criteria:
-    User can initiate the race to begin
+    User can initiate the race to begin.

  - #### Description:

-    ’Start Race’ button will be provided underneath the game window.
+    ’Start Race’ button will be provided underneath the game window and the keyboard Enter key will also initiate the race if a bet has been entered into bet field.

 ### User Story:
 > As a user, I want to be able to clearly see where the turtles have finished in each race.

 - #### Acceptance Criteria:
-    User can see on the race track where each turtle finished in the race
+    User can see on the race track where each turtle finished in the race.

  - #### Description:
-    In each lane the turtle icons are displayed in the position in which they finished the race, from 1st to 4th.
+    In each lane the turtle icons are displayed in their designated position in which they finished the race, from 1st to 4th.

 ### User Story:
 > As a user, I want to see my tokens update after each race.

 - #### Acceptance Criteria:
-    User’s attention will be directed towards their tokens value when a race is complete
+    User’s attention will be directed towards their tokens value when a race is complete.

  - #### Description:
     User tokens value will shake with a css effect and briefly change colour corresponding to gaining (green) or losing (red) tokens after a race has finished.

 ### User Story:
-> As a user, I want to be able to see if I win my bet, and how many tokens I won.
+> As a user, I want to be able to see if I win my bet, and how many tokens I won.<br>
 > As a user, I want to be able to see if I lose my bet, and how many tokens I lost.

 - #### Acceptance Criteria: